SuborbitalPigeon/chapter_image/text/image.md

 All the operations discussed in this section can be performed by the application of $3 \times 3$ transformation matrices.
 By making use of such matrices, it is possible to chain together several operations to be applied by a single matrix multiplication.

-The output pixel coordinates are found by multiplying the input coordinates by the transformation matrix, after converting the input coordinates to homogenous ones (i.e. $[x, y, 1]^T$).
+The output pixel coordinates are found by multiplying the input coordinates by the transformation matrix, after converting the input coordinates to homogeneous ones (i.e. $[x, y, 1]^T$).

 ### Translation